ArqumFarooq/ArqumFarooq/README.md

 - 🔭 I’m currently working on Asp.Net MVC & WebAPIs.
 - 🌱 I’m currently learning Azure & React.Js.
-- 👯 I'm on track for learning more about Web Development, Systems Design, and Cloud Architecture.
+- 👯 I'm on track to learn more about Web Development, Systems Design, and Cloud Architecture.
 - 💬 Feel free to reach out to me for some interesting discussion.
 - 📫 You can shoot me an email at **arqumfarooq1@gmail.com**!
 I'll try to respond as soon as I can.
 - ⚡ Fun fact: Playing Games, Traveling, Hackathon.